-- kidney disease - an underactive thyroid (hypothyroidism) - a liver disease - alcohol problems (regularly drinking large amounts of alcohol) • muscle disorders caused by a hereditary disease (affecting you or your relative) - · muscle problems caused by another cholesterol-lowering medicine such as a statin or fibrate (see Other medicines - and Pravitin) • if you have severe respiratory failure - if you are taking or have taken in the last 7 days a medicine called fusidic acid (a medicine for bacterial - infection) orally or by injection.
+- kidney disease - an underactive thyroid (hypothyroidism) - a liver disease alcohol problems (regularly drinking large amounts of alcohol) - muscle disorders caused by a hereditary disease (affecting you or your relative) · muscle problems caused by another cholesterol-lowering medicine such as a statin or fibrate (see Other medicines - and Pravitin) • if you have severe respiratory failure - if you are taking or have taken in the last 7 days a medicine called fusidic acid (a medicine for bacterial - infection) orally or by injection.
 The combination of fusidic acid and Pravitin can lead to serious muscle problems If you have suffered from any of these problems, your doctor will need to carry out a blood test before and possibly during Pravitin treatment to assess your risk of muscle-related side effects.
-You may also need this blood test if you are aged older than 70 years.
+You may also need this blood test if you are aged older than 70 years. so back to your doctor as soon as possible to discuss your concerns and follow the advice given.

 While you are on this medicine your doctor will monitor you closely if you have diabetes or are at risk of developing diabetes.
 You are likely to be at risk of developing diabetes if you have high levels of sugars and fats in your blood, are overweight and have high blood pressure.
-Your doctor should do a blood test before you start taking Pravitin and if you have any symptoms of liver problems while you take Pravitin.
-This is to check how well your liver is working.
-Your doctor may also want you to have blood tests to check how well your liver is working after you start taking Pravitin.
+Your doctor should do a blood test before you start taking Pravitin and if you have any symptoms of liver problems tests to check how well your liver is working after you start taking Pravitin.
 If you suffer from unexplained muscle pain, tenderness, weakness or muscle cramps and are taking statins, contact your doctor without delay.